 How to Become an HVAC Technician

-To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED on top of professional training.
+To become an HVAC technician, you’ll need a high school diploma or GED in addition to industry training.
 Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be in big demand as equipment becomes more technologically advanced.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be especially useful as equipment grows in complexity and functionality.

-Another advantage of a career in HVAC is next to no student debt.
+Another advantage of a career in HVAC is almost zero student debt.

-A Day in the Life of an HVAC Technician
+A Daily Schedule as an HVAC Technician

-Is a Career in HVAC Profitable?
+Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Along with starting your own business, there are several other career opportunities.
+In addition to owning your own business, there are several other career opportunities.
 These include:

 - HVAC manager, $72,515 average salary